fastai/fastai_old/README.md

 ### Conda Install

-First install the nightly `pytorch` build:

-    conda install -c pytorch pytorch-nightly

-Then, find out also which CUDA version you need to install [here] (https://pytorch.org/get-started/locally/).
+First, find out also which CUDA version you need to install [here] (https://pytorch.org/get-started/locally/).

 For example for CUDA9.2 it will be: